199 Bay St, Suite 4000, Commerce Court West, Toronto, ON

 Year called to bar: 2006 (ON)

-Catherine practices in the areas of project finance, infrastructure, public–private partnerships, and structured finance law.
-Catherine regularly advises on major projects, including in the transportation, social infrastructure, alternative energy, power, and health-care sectors.
-She has represented a wide variety of financial institutions in the financing of infrastructure assets, including bond underwriters, institutional investors, and Canadian and international banks.
-She has extensive experience in operating and term credit facilities, asset-based financings, lease financings, and structured financial products, and in structuring, negotiating, and documenting domestic and cross-border financing transactions in the bank, private placement, and public markets.
-Catherine’s closed projects include the following: Highway 104 Sutherlands River to Antigonish Twinning Project, MacDonald Block Reconstruction Project, Royal Inland Hospital Project, New Toronto Courthouse Project, Enterprise Data Centre Borden Expansion Project, Stanton Territorial Hospital, Saskatchewan Hospital North Battleford, Saskatchewan Joint-Use Schools Projects, Haile Gold Mine, John Hart Generating Station Replacement Project, Fort St. James Green Energy Project, and Bow Lake Wind Farm.
+Catherine practises in the areas of debt financing, project finance, infrastructure, public-private partnerships and construction law.
+Catherine regularly advises on major projects, including in the transportation, social infrastructure, alternative energy, power and health-care sectors.
+She has represented a wide variety of market participants in the financing of infrastructure assets, including private equity investors, bond underwriters, other institutional investors and banks.
+She also has extensive experience in operating and term credit facilities, asset-based financings, lease financings and structured financial products, and in structuring, negotiating and documenting domestic and cross-border financing transactions in the bank, private placement and public markets.
+Catherine's closed projects include the following: Highway 104 Sutherlands River to Antigonish Twinning Project, Gordie Howe International Bridge, Halifax Organics Management Project, MacDonald Block Reconstruction Project, Royal Inland Hospital Project, New Toronto Courthouse Project, Gander and Grand Falls-Windsor Care Homes Project, Nouvelle Autoroute 30, New Toronto Courthouse Project, Enterprise Data Centre Borden Expansion Project, John Hart Generating Station Replacement Project and Bow Lake Wind Farm.

 On September 28, 2018, Windsor-Detroit Bridge Authority, a Crown corporation of the Government of Canada, reached financial close with Bridging North America General Partnership (a partnership indirectly held by ACS Infrastructure Canada Inc., Fluor Canada Ltd. and Aecon Concessions, a division of Aecon Construction Group Inc.) for the design, construction, financing, operations, maintenance and rehabilitation of the Gordie Howe International Bridge Project, a new publicly-owned international bridge crossing between Windsor, Ont., and Detroit, Michigan.